The Best Places to Go Pumpkin Picking near Boston

 Keep your weekends full of the coolest things to do around Boston with our weekly Weekender newsletter.

 Autumn in New England is a special time.
 With temperatures dropping after a long, hot summer, it’s time for some wholesome fall activities and eats, from apple picking and corn mazes to pumpkin spice lattes and cider donuts.
 And we’ve got another activity to add onto your fall bucket list: pumpkin picking.
 Check out these five pumpkin picking spots, all located within an hour from Boston.
 You’ll be surprised by how many places near the city offer stunning views and exceptional pumpkin picking experiences.

 For a “pick your own” pumpkin experience, check out this historic farm that has been in the Hanson family for generations.
-The farm offers haunted hayrides every Friday and Saturday during the month of October to get you in the Halloween spirit.
+The farm offers hayrides every weekend during the month of October to get you in the Halloween spirit.
 In addition, from now until November, the farm opens its corn maze to visitors.

 Open Monday through Saturday 9 a.m.-6 p.m. and Sunday 9 a.m.-5:30 p.m., 20 Nixon Road, Framingham, hansonsfarm.50webs.com.

 In addition to pumpkins, Dowse Orchards supplies hay bales, garden mums, and corn stalks for visitors to use for their own fall decorations.
 The views from the orchard itself are picturesque (be ready to take photos) and will surely immerse you in cozy New England fall feelings.
 A food stand located further out from the farm offers cider, made from an in-house cider mill, along with other local produce.

 Open Monday through Friday 9 a.m.-6 p.m., pick your own 10 a.m.-5 p.m.
 Saturday-Sunday, 98 North Main St., Sherborn, dowseorchards.com.